ambanum/disinfo.quaidorsay.fr/_pages/en/our-work.md

 icon="tool"
 title="Open Terms Archive"
-subtitle="Follow the changes to the Terms of Service" desc="Services have terms that can change over time.
-Open Terms Archive enables users rights advocates, regulatory bodies and any interested citizen to follow the changes to these terms." sublink-label="Discover" sublink-href="https://opentermsarchive.org" %}
+subtitle="Follow the changes to the Terms of Service" desc="<p>Services have terms that can change over time.
+Open Terms Archive enables users rights advocates, regulatory bodies and any interested citizen to follow the changes to these terms.</p><p>The tool is now operated by an independent collective.</p>" sublink-label="Discover" sublink-href="https://opentermsarchive.org" %}